Norwegian mass killer's speech to hit German theatre

 “There’s a reason the speech wasn’t allowed to leave the courtroom - so that no one tinkers around with it and makes it seem better than it was,” Rau said.

-Performances are scheduled to take place in Weimar on Oct.
-19 and in Berlin on Oct.
-27. A panel discussion will follow both performances.
-(Reporting By Chris Cottrell)
+Performances are scheduled to take place in Weimar on October 19 and in Berlin on October 27.
+A panel discussion will follow both performances.